 Arizona Man Pleads Guilty to Production of Child Pornography

-NEWPORT NEWS, Va. – A Surprise, Arizona, man pleaded guilty yesterday to production of child sexual abuse material (CSAM).
+NORFOLK, Va. – A Telleson, Arizona, man pleaded guilty today to production of child sexual abuse material.

-Velez is scheduled to be sentenced on March 22, 2023.
-He faces a mandatory minimum of 15 years and a maximum penalty of 30 years in prison per count, not necessarily consecutively.
+Roberts is scheduled to be sentenced on April 19.
+He faces a mandatory minimum of 15 years and a maximum penalty of 30 years in prison.
 Actual sentences for federal crimes are typically less than the maximum penalties.
 A federal district court judge will determine any sentence after taking into account the U.S. Sentencing Guidelines and other statutory factors.

-Jessica D. Aber, U.S. Attorney for the Eastern District of Virginia, and Brian Dugan, Special Agent in Charge of the FBI’s Norfolk Field Office, made the announcement after Senior U.S. District Judge Raymond A. Jackson accepted the plea.
+Jessica D. Aber, U.S. Attorney for the Eastern District of Virginia; Brian Dugan, Special Agent in Charge of the FBI’s Norfolk Field Office; and Mike Goldsmith, Interim Chief of Norfolk Police, made the announcement after Senior U.S. District Judge Raymond A. Jackson accepted the plea.

-Assistant U.S. Attorney Devon Heath is prosecuting the case.
+Assistant U.S. Attorney Elizabeth Yusi is prosecuting the case.

 This case was brought as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice to combat the growing epidemic of child sexual exploitation and abuse.
 Led by U.S. Attorney’s Offices and the Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state, and local resources to better locate, apprehend, and prosecute individuals who exploit children via the internet, as well as to identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.justice.gov/psc